 Old and New, Antique and Modern: What Was Before Art Deco

 We were taught at school, or better still we were brainwashed, into believing that languages were divided into two broad categories: those that were generally defined as "living" and those considered as "dead" languages.
 The former were those languages spoken in some part of the globe, while the latter were only studied, but did not constitute a means of communication anywhere in the world except under exceptional circumstances when used for dialogue at elevated cultural levels.

 In the city of Rome, an exceptional event occurred.
-An architect by the name of Gino Coppede' managed to obtain a commission to develop an entire neighborhood.
-Everything, down to the last detail of banisters, staircases and doors, was realized following the guidelines of the new style.
+An architect by the name of Gino Coppedè managed to obtain a commission to develop an entire neighborhood.
+Everything, down to the last detail of banisters, staircases and doors, was realized following Art Deco guidelines.

 Even the smallest pieces of visible marble or bricks were sculpted or designed as though they were valuable pieces of furniture.
 Beneath one of the arches located on the public street, a chandelier was installed that was not a road lamp, but rather an enormous light fixture similar to that which might be found in the dining room of a upper middle class home.This neighborhood, that has not experienced any damage since the last World War, is fully inhabited and is called the quartiere Coppedè (Coppedè neighborhood).

 A walk in the Quartiere Coppedè